AnthonyLatsis/swift-evolution/proposals/0000-map-sorting.md

 ## Motivation

+To sort a `Collection`, you're currently required to specify an `areInIncreasingOrder` predicate of the form `(Element, Element) -> Bool`.
+If you're sorting on the `Element` itself, you can use simple comparators like `<` and `>`.

-Today, the typical method for sorting arrays is to use an `areInIncreasingOrder` predicate.
-This closure takes the form `(Element, Element) -> Bool`, so it welds together both the accessing and comparison of values.
+Sorting a `Collection` on some *property* or *value* derived from the `Element` is more complex, and currently requires specifying a closure that welds together both the accessing and comparison of values.

 ```swift
 struct Person {